GyuchanLim/Roo/README.md

-# Voice Memo Upload Service
+# Roo!
+The Voice Memo Upload Service

 AWS SAM stack that issues short-lived presigned S3 PUT URLs for uploading voice memos.
 Requests are authenticated with a shared `x-api-key` header.